Michèle Renouf: Early life and education

-Born Michèle Suzanne Mainwaring, in childhood she became a ballet dancer and Member of the Royal Academy of Dancing, and a model, appearing in magazine advertisements and international television commercials.
+Born Michele Suzanne Mainwaring, in childhood she became a ballet dancer and Member of the Royal Academy of Dancing, and a model, appearing in magazine advertisements and international television commercials.
 In her teens she became a beauty queen, winning several titles including Miss Newcastle & Hunter Valley 1968.

 In 1968, she graduated with a Diploma in Art (Education) after four years training at what was Newcastle Technical College (subsequently Newcastle University), then affiliated to the National Art School and now part of the Hunter Institute.
 During 1991-92, Renouf gained a diploma in Landscape Design at the English Gardening School.
 From 1999 to 2001, she studied for a post-graduate degree in the Psychology of Religion at the Heythrop College, University of London.
 Renouf has worked as an actress and model.

 Renouf has claimed her collegiate studies in Australia also involved summer schools at the Sydney campus of the National Art School, but the archives have no attendance records for such events.
 In Tehran she claimed to have been expelled from Heythrop College for her views on Judaism and officially asked to study elsewhere.
 A review of Renouf took the Principal's side, producing records which proved she was failed for not submitting any work for assessment.